et-to-the-moon/find_fine_wine/README.md

 ## Steps to Reproduce

     1. Clone this repo
-    2. Acquire the data from CodeUp, Telco_churn
+    2. Acquire the data from data.world
     3. Put the data in the file containing the cloned repo
     4. Run notebook

 ## Takeaways and Conclusions

-Bathroom count is the greatest indicator for home value among my features.

 ## Recommendations

-Offer discounts to senior citizens to reduce churn, and family bundle discounts to fortify the lower churn rate of those with partners and dependents.